 For these reasons the course aims to enable you to affect positive change in the lives of service users.
 By doing so we hope that you will have an immensely rewarding career which makes a positive contribution to society.

 Coventry University has been educating social workers for over 50 years.
-Professionally accredited by the Health and Care Professions Council (HCPC), on successful completion, you will be eligible to apply to the HCPC to register as a social worker.
+Professionally accredited by Social Work England (SWE), on successful completion, you will be eligible to apply to SWE to register as a social worker (additional costs apply).

 97% overall satisfaction - National Student Survey 2019.